Sheldon Solow: Career

 Solow acquired his first property, a 72-family apartment building in Far Rockaway, in 1950 with a government-insured loan that his father arranged.
 He afterwards developed a shopping center as well as homes on Long Island.
-He established an office in Park Avenue in 1962 around the time that he was developing luxury apartments on Manhattan's Upper East Side.
+He established an office on Park Avenue in 1962 around the time that he was developing luxury apartments on Manhattan's Upper East Side.

 From 1965, Solow began acquiring property on 57th Street, intending to develop a high-rise residence.
 To avoid potential problems with holdout properties he acquired the sites secretly using a dummy company, registered in his sister's name.
 In all, he purchased 14 buildings on 61800 sqft at a cost of $12 million.

 In the 1970s, Solow obtained financing, and in collaboration with the architect Gordon Bunshaft, he built a 50-story office building at 9 West 57th Street.
 One of its prominent features is a large red sculpture of the numeral "9" by Ivan Chermayeff on the sidewalk by the main entrance.
 Because it had direct views of Central Park, the building was still considered a desirable location into the 21st century.